-Jobs in the NHS consist of nine pay bands and are usually covered by the Agenda for Change (AfC) pay rates.
+- Jobs in the NHS consist of nine pay bands and are usually covered by the Agenda for Change (AfC) pay rates.
 Starting salaries for qualified physiotherapists (Band 5) range from £23,023 to £29,608.

-There are extra allowances payable in the London area, and you may also get assistance towards the costs of accommodation.
+There are extra allowances payable in the London area, and you may also receive assistance towards the costs of accommodation.

 Salaries and conditions of work in the private sector may vary from those in the NHS.

 Income figures are intended as a guide only.